littlegreymen/GPTChessVariants/README.md

-Two terminal chess games one should be harder than the other.
+Two terminal chess games "super" should be harder to beat than "basic".